EDHE08232001/WebDevelopmentCourse/Section 33 PostgreSQL/README.md

 # Create a new user (replace 'username' and 'password' with your credentials)
 sudo -u postgres createuser --interactive

+# After running your code or application, close the database (optional and only if you want to stop the server)
+sudo service postgresql stop
 ```

 ## Installing the pg Library